Last Updated on

 For the sake of the birds and wildlife that live in the forests, I keep him restrained.

-No doubt he’d rather be running loose, but I’d feel dreadful if he killed something.5 Tips for Hiking with Your Dog: A Green Vacation for the Whole Family
+5 Tips for Hiking with Your Dog: A Green Vacation for the Whole Family

 photo credit: cogdogblog

 We can walk for miles with our dog.

 However, walking does limit how far we can travel.